 More Tips On How To Integrate Your Social Media and Local SEO

-- Try to claim the same username on each channel and choose one that closely mirrors your business name or your website domain name.
+- Try to claim the same username on each channel and choose one that closely mirrors your business or website domain name.
 Professionals, realtors, artists, consultants, and authors may wish to claim their actual name or pen name.

 - Choose a consistent profile image or avatar for each channel.
 Some prefer to match the image to the channel while others use the same image.
 Either way, you want people to associate your profile with your website, brand, and other social channels.

-- Create or commission coordinating cover photos or background images for Facebook, Twitter, Google+ and any other channel you plan to use that allows a custom background (such as LinkedIn, YouTube, etc.) The image should be consistent with your branding and website design.
+- Create or commission coordinating cover photos or background images for Facebook, Twitter, and any other channel you plan to use that allows a custom background (such as LinkedIn, YouTube, etc.) The image should be consistent with your branding and website design.